gittyeric/gen-lock/README.md

 Default export of this library.
 Returns newLocker/newDualLocker functions that default to any [AquireOptions](#AquireOptions) set in this factory function call.
 The optional protocol defaults to an in-memory LockingProtocol for locks scoped to the current Javascript runtime.

-#### lockerFactory.newLocker(resourceGuid, resource, defaultAquireOptions = {}) => Locker
+#### lockerFactory.newLocker(resourceGuid, resource, defaultAquireOptions = {}, lockerGuid = unique()) => Locker

 Creates a new lock holder for a given resource.
 Lockers can commit Transactions.
 You should generally create 1 or more per component / resource pair.
-Lockers get a random guid assigned to them by default, but setting them to be equal can be used to acheive re-entrance, allowing multiple lockers to hold a lock simultaneously.
+Lockers get a unique guid assigned to them by default, but setting them to be equal can be used to acheive re-entrance, allowing multiple lockers in a group to hold a lock simultaneously.

 resourceGuid: string, The string that uniquely and globally identifies this resource